AndrewPiroli/Wii-donut.c/README.md

 # Wii-donut.c
-A port of donut.c to the Wii
+A port of donut.c to the Wii and GameCube

 ### Controls